shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 Success!
 ```

-When you click on a row in list, this is what you get:
+When you click on a row in the list, this is what you get:

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/extension-plain-details.png'/>